 RIPM (Retrospective Index to Music Periodicals) with Full Text and North American and European Music Periodicals — provides access to eighteenth-, nineteenth- and twentieth-century periodical literature dealing with music.
 Available until May 31, 2020.
 RIPM Jazz Periodicals — a unique, searchable collection of American (U.S) full-text jazz … Continue reading

 In support of the College’s efforts to contain the spread of COVID19 for the health and safety of our community, Stevenson Library is closed until further notice.
-Please visit this page for information about remote library services during this time. … Continue reading
+The College management apologizes to all the readers for this convience and requests … Continue reading

 Comprehensive preparation for the most popular graduate school entrance exams.
 Grad School Test Prep is an e-learning tool designed to help college students score higher on six of the most popular graduate school admission tests.
 This trial runs until June 30th.